kamui/retriable/README.md

 #### Disabling a Configured Callback Per Call

 If `on_retry` is set in `Retriable.configure`, every call uses it by default.
-To opt a specific call out — for example, a critical call site that should not log on retry — pass `on_retry: false`.
-Passing `nil` does not work for this purpose because per-call options are merged over configured defaults; `false` is the explicit "disabled" sentinel.
+To opt a specific call out — for example, a critical call site that should not log on retry — pass `on_retry: false` or `on_retry: nil`.

 ```ruby
 Retriable.configure do |c|